-Are you looking for some cute DIY Kids Halloween Costume ideas?
-Then you may love this posting teaching you how to make a kids mummy costume.
+Are you looking for some cute Halloween Costumes for kids that you can make yourself?
+Then you may love this tutorial teaching you how to make a kids mummy costume.
+It’s so easy to make, you can even adapt it to a no-sew costume if you like.
 If you like this project then you may also like this Hooded Cape Sewing Tutorial.

 Ever since I had twins I’ve been trying to get them to “match” for Halloween!
+I love making family matching Halloween Costumes!
 We’ve done Pebbles & BamBam, Winnie the Pooh & Piglet, the Incredible’s, Prince & Princess, and 50’s costumes.
 The older they get the harder it is for me to “convince” them to match!
 You can see some of their other costumes here.

 Last year my son wanted to be a Mummy and after some “coaxing” my daughter and I agreed that there WAS such a thing as a Mummy Princess— (note the tiara on her head).

-To make them your going to need a few things:
+To make them you’re going to need a few things:

-White Cotton Fabric about 1 yd per costume (not including skirt- you need 1/2 yd for that) I used a stretch cotton fabric from Joann’s that had a slight crinkle texture.
+- White Cotton Fabric about 1 yd per costume (not including skirt- you need 1/2 yd for that) I used a lightweight stretch cotton fabric from Joann’s that had a slight crinkle texture.
+You could also try a simple white rib knit fabric.
 Don’t bother with cheesecloth- it’s too thin and hard to work with.
 You could use Muslin- just don’t use any polyester fabrics (they won’t hold the dye).

 After your fabric has dried, start cutting up your yardage into strips.
 Vary your strips from 2″ – 4″… just RANDOM… don’t think about it too much just chop it up.